polyglotdev/kubernetes-course/README.md

 k api-resources
 ```

 > At some point you will get nit-picked about the code you write and one of those spots will probably be limits.
-You don't want the containers to exceed the inital limit that they are allocated.
+You don't want the containers to exceed the initial limit that they are allocated.
 So in `limits` set the memory to exactly what the `resources.requests.memory` is.
 The reason that we don't often set a limit on the CPU is because the kernels scheduler will automatically throttle to just use the amount of CPU defined in `resources.requests.cpu`.
 So when someone complains about your PR, just shoot them [this](https://kubernetes.io/docs/setup/production-environment/container-runtimes), because that's right from Kubernetes creators.

 ## Alias for K8s